Medical Assisting Certificate

 - Minimum SAT combined score of 1030 (950 if prior to March 2016)

-- ACCUPLACER Next Generation scores: minimum 250 in Reading and minimum 263 in Quantitative Reasoning, Algebra, and Statistics (to schedule an appointment to take the ACCUPLACER Next Generation, please call 330-363-6347)
+- ACCUPLACER Next Generation score: minimum 250 in Reading (to schedule an appointment to take the ACCUPLACER Next Generation, please call 330-363-6347)

 - Completion of a 100-level college math course and a 100-level college writing course with a minimum grade of B (3.0) from a regionally accredited institution within the past three years from the date of application